 - There are a limited number of grants available for each exam prep course each academic year.
-Interested students should complete the grant application (attached), and return this to Career Services by the designated deadline.
+Interested students should complete the grant application, and submit by the designated deadline.
 Submitting your application on time is crucial.

 - A faculty committee for each of the exam areas will review the applications.
 Evaluation factors will be largely based on academic fit for the type of graduate program/schools being pursued, including the students' GPA and class rank.
 Financial need may also be considered.

-- Decisions will be sent by the faculty committee to me, and I will communicate this information to each individual student.
+- Decisions will be sent by the faculty committee to PLACE, and information will be communicated to each individual student.
 At this point, the student will be asked to commit to enrollment in said course.
 Students offered a grant will receive a grant in the amount of 50% of the tuition for said course, which will be paid directly to Kaplan for the student.

 How does enrollment in/payment for the Kaplan prep courses work?

-- In order for students to receive our discounted tuition rate from Kaplan, the director of Career Services MUST handle ALL enrollments and payments for ANY Roanoke College students who wish to enroll in one of these courses.
+- In order for students to receive our discounted tuition rate from Kaplan, PLACE must handle ALL enrollments and payments for ANY Roanoke College students who wish to enroll in one of these courses.

 - When you are contacted and offered a grant, you will be asked to review the available sections for your live online course, and identify the one in which you wish to be enrolled.
-You do nothing else until instructed by Career Services.
+You do nothing else until instructed by PLACE.

 - About 30 days prior to the first class meeting for your section, you will be enrolled in your prep course and will receive online access from Kaplan.

 - As soon as your course begins, the charges for your 50% share of the course tuition will be placed on your RC student account.
-Students not receiving a grant but wishing to enroll would be billed for 100% of the course tuition.
+Students who do not receive the grant, but wish to enroll in a course, will be billed for 100% of the course tuition.